-Employees can contribute up to \$13,500 in 2020.
+Employees can contribute up to \$13,500 in 2021.
 The "catch-up" provisions also apply to participants in SIMPLE programs.
 If you are age 50 or older, you can contribute an additional \$3,000.

 The employer must match the contribution dollar for dollar, up to 3% of the employee's compensation, or make an overall 2% contribution to every eligible participant.
 All contributions to a SIMPLE account are immediately fully vested.
-For a comparison of SIMPLEs and 401(k) plans, see the chart on page 20.